SIDN/spin/README.md

     `(sudo) (cd ./src/build/spind/; spind -o -d)`

 To run the webserver, use:
-    `(sudo) (cd ./src/web_ui/; minittp-server -a 127.0.0.1 -p 8080 ./spin_webui.lua)`
+    `(cd ./src/build/spinweb; ./spinweb)`

+Note that the actual current working directory for spinweb must be the build directory of spinweb itself, as it needs the relative links to template files to be correct when run from the build tree.
+This is not an issue when SPIN is installed to the system.

 ### System

-After this step is complete, you can find the spin daemon in the spind directory.
-The tools/spin_print and tools/spin_config tools are supporting tools for older versions and deprectaed in the latest release.

 SPIN sends its data to MQTT, which any MQTT client can then read.
-A web-based client ('the bubble app') can be found in `src/web_ui/static/spin_api/`, the main HTML file is `graph.html`, and depending on where you host it, you can access it from a browser with the URL `file://<path>/graph.html?mqtt_host=<ip address of MQTT server>`.
+A web-based client ('the bubble app') can be served with the spinweb daemon in `src/build/spinweb/`, the main HTML file is `spin_graph/graph.html`, and depending on where you host it.
+By default it listens to localhost only, on port 13026.
+You can access it from a browser with the URL `http://localhost:13026/spin_graph/graph.html` if spind is running.
+When running on a different system, you will need to configure spinweb to listen on the local network interface through either the configuration file or with the command-line option '-i'.

-Commands and other data requests are sent to spin through a Web API, which is run using lua-minittp.
-All RPC calls are exposed through this as well.
+Spinweb also provides a method to send commands to the SPIN daemon.
+A client command script can be found in the scripts/ directory.

 ## For OpenWRT